igor-pcholkin/PageRank/README.md

 `page_rank.py` contains the core algorithm (the `createRating()` function).

 ## API
-There are two ways (two APIs) to obtain a rating:
+There are several models (APIs) to obtain a rating:

 1. Using a single function call, e.g.
 ```